romhack/PsxVram-SDL/README.md

 To do
 ============
-- Add VRAM reread function
-- Mouse move should show coords
+- Probably, mouse move should show coords

 ============
 Griever.Magicteam.net